-How can we explain, then, how the bourgeois representatives could not only survive but also operate within the Party and the state apparatus of the dictatorship of the proletariat in China?
-It's because class enemies never resign themselves to defeat.
+With the Triple Alliance, the new proletarian power is closer to the people, more united with them than ever.
+Revolutionary organizations, genuine representatives of workers, peasants, and intellectuals, from the largest and humblest masses, elect their most loyal members to participate in the Revolutionary Committees.
+The revolutionary cadre and the People's Liberation Army proceed in the same way.
+It is a deception by the enemies of the Cultural Revolution, particularly the revisionists, to qualify the participation of the People's Liberation Army alongside the revolutionary movement of the masses as an anti-Party maneuver or label it as militarism.
+There has never been an army as beloved and connected to the people as the People's Liberation Army of China.
+Comprised of workers, it is dedicated because class enemies never resign themselves to defeat.
 After each political battle, they sought to camouflage themselves.
 They adopted a two-faced tactic: to publicly engage in self-criticism.
 They presented themselves as fervent supporters of Mao Zedong Thought and the proletarian line, but secretly acted against his guidance.
 In this way, they managed to deceive the Party and the masses.
 However, with each new twist in the revolutionary process, they would once again attack the Party's line and its proletarian leadership.